Overview of the Attorney-Client Privilege

 Attorney-Client Privilege within the University Setting

-- The Office of the General Counsel is primarily dedicated to advising and protecting the University, and communications by employees to the General Counsel may necessitate disclosure to other administrators or to outside counsel retained to represent or advise the University on a "need to know" basis.
+- The General Counsel is primarily dedicated to advising and protecting the University, and communications by employees to the General Counsel may necessitate disclosure to other administrators or to outside counsel retained to represent or advise the University on a “need-to-know” basis.

 - The General Counsel’s office also performs administrative and business functions for the University, so communications between the office and employees may not always be subject to attorney-client privilege, especially if the employee is not an administrator.
 Employees are encouraged to mark communications seeking legal advice “Privileged and Confidential” before sending it to our office.
 This will help assure its protection from compelled disclosure.